sushant-97/KisaanGPT/README.md

 ## Conclusion
 The RAG pipeline is a powerful tool for enhancing search and retrieval tasks with advanced embedding and reranking capabilities.
 Its Flask-based web application makes it easily accessible for various applications.

+# Integration with KisaanGPT Web Application

+The RAG pipeline API can be effectively integrated into the KisaanGPT web application in the following ways:

+### 1. Integration with "Start Asking" Button in `index.html`
+- The "Start Asking" button on the home page (`index.html`) can be linked to the ABVE RAG pipeline API.
+- When a user clicks this button, it can open a dialogue interface where users can type in their queries.
+- The queries can then be sent to the ABVE RAG pipeline API, and the responses displayed to the user.

+### 2. Integration in Interactive Sessions in `kisaanGPT.html`
+- The `kisaanGPT.html` page contains interactive elements like "Start New Session" buttons.
+- These sessions can be designed to accept user queries related to agricultural topics.
+- Each query can be processed by the ABVE RAG pipeline API, providing users with relevant and accurate information.

+### 3. General Usage in Web Application
+- The ABVE RAG pipeline API can be used as a backend service for the KisaanGPT application, enhancing its capability to provide real-time, accurate responses to user queries.
+- The API's integration can be managed through AJAX calls in the application's JavaScript, ensuring a seamless user experience.